 I am going in macau by the end of january 2011 .. and I want to know what should I expect in macau. what should I pack or how much money would it cost me to stay in macau for 5 days ..

 Macau is like a mini Las Vegas.Lots of casino, clubs,

 Venetian is a must to visit.
 I think they have some water show coming, worth checking it out.
-Venetian is one of the 5 star hotel if you can afford this is a must try. over 7 years agoAnswered by Milkman via Travellr.com
+Venetian is one of the 5 star hotel if you can afford this is a must try. almost 8 years agoAnswered by Milkman via Travellr.com

 Firstly Macau is also a feeling, an attempt to keep a glimpse of its Portugese history intact - there are small streets as you walk around where you will wonder just for a moment if you are in Europe.
 Yes, it has all the glitz, all the 'glamour', but do you really just want to see another brochure place?
 What Macau has is pockets of charm, easily accessible WALKING touring around many of its main attractions in the old city, and efficient buses and transport systems to move around wider Macau.
 For a small place it is quite spread out.

 Hint for character and unique accommodation (also quite affordable) is the Pousada de Mong-Ha which is actually the Tourism University's 'play hotel' except that it is truely first class.
 It is in a quiet part of Macau up a side street in a park-like area leading to the Fort.
 Look for it on TripAdvisor and you will find it rated Number One in Macau for good reason - charm, genuine service, great price and an excellent restaurant which is also part of the school.
 And a far cry from the plastic run-of-the-mill hotels downtown.